mgrider/takeover/README.md

 (Double-Click an isolated blink to change its starting color.)
 You may play with additional empty blinks, or not.

+Note: In a two-player game, each player should begin play with at least two blinks, and the second player should have a single blink with 2 sides in their color across the blink from one another.

 ## Gameplay

 Take turns, and either add or move one of your blinks on the gameboard.